pmahnke/stmgrts/_posts/2020/2020-07-29-8-week-yoga-therapy-course-for-stress,-anxiety-and-depression.md

 All classes will be from 7 to 9pm on Thursday evenings, starting from September 3<sup>rd</sup> and running on consecutive weeks up until October 22<sup>nd</sup>.
 The full course cost is typically &pound;250, however as this course will be via video conference (Zoom), the revised online cost is &pound;195.

-If you would like to book your place or find out more, please do get in touch: [sammiemason1@googlemail.com](mailto:sammiemason1@googlemail.com)
+If you would like to book your place or find out more, please do get in touch: [loveyogalondon@gmail.com](mailto:loveyogalondon@gmail.com) and [www.loveyogalondon.co.uk](https://www.loveyogalondon.co.uk).